Guides • Topics

 Boston-based • NationwideRemote intake where appropriate

 Attorneys often encounter potentially relevant digital information before litigation is filed, discovery obligations attach, or forensic experts are retained.
-During this early phase, routine device use, automated retention, troubleshooting, or informal handling can unintentionally affect evidentiary reliability.
+During this initial phase, routine device use, automated retention, troubleshooting, or informal handling can unintentionally affect evidentiary reliability.

 This guide outlines common situations in which engaging a digital evidence preservation specialist may be considered.
 It provides general informational context only and does not constitute legal advice, litigation strategy, or expert opinion.

-Situations where early preservation may be considered
+Situations where timely preservation may be considered

-1) When relevant data may change, sync, or disappear
+1. When relevant data may change, sync, or disappear

 Ongoing device activity, cloud synchronization, automated deletion, or retention limits can overwrite or remove information through routine processes.
 Preservation-first handling may help stabilize potential evidence sources before normal system behavior alters underlying data.

-2) Before troubleshooting, repair, reset, or replacement
+2. Before troubleshooting, repair, reset, or replacement

 Technical remediation—such as operating-system updates, factory resets, hardware swaps, or account recovery—can modify logs, timestamps, and stored artifacts.
 Preservation is often considered prior to corrective technical action.

-3) When informal collection could affect evidentiary reliability
+3. When informal collection could affect evidentiary reliability

-4) As disputes progress toward litigation or discovery
+4. As disputes progress toward litigation or discovery

-5) When independent documentation of handling is required
+5. When independent documentation of handling is required

 Chain-of-custody-style records and contemporaneous documentation can reduce uncertainty regarding who accessed data, when collection occurred, and how materials were stored or transferred.